Supports for voters

 Are you a voter with a physical illness or disability?

-Support is available to help you take part in the General Election on Friday, 29 November 2024.
+Support is available to help you take part in all elections.

 Accessible polling stations

-If you have a physical disability and have difficulty in gaining access to your local polling station you can ask to transfer your vote to a more accessible polling station in your constituency.
-Please contact your Returning Officer by Friday, 22 November 2024.
+If you have a physical disability and have difficulty in gaining access to your local polling station you can ask to transfer your vote to a more accessible polling station in your constituency no later than seven days before polling day.
+Please contact your local Returning Officer for further information.

 Ballot Paper Templates

-If you are blind or vision-impaired, you can vote independently using a Ballot Paper Template which will be available at every polling station.
+If you are blind or vision-impaired, you can vote independently using a Ballot Paper Template, which will be available at every polling station on a polling day.

 Companion Voting